 $105 member/$125 non-member

-Skill Level and Prerequisites: Beginner - no prior experience required
+Skill Level and Prerequisites: Beginner

 Maximum participants: 6